codestuffio/3d-printing-and-design/README.md

   <name>.scad       # source, parametric where possible
-  README.md         # print settings: layer height, infill, orientation, supports, material exports/          # generated .stl / .3mf (gitignored, regenerate from source)
+  README.md         # print settings: layer height, infill, orientation, supports, material exports/          # generated .stl / .3mf (gitignored, regenerate from source) you can also all things like screenshots of rendered files, or the finished stl files of each part

 libraries/           # shared OpenSCAD libraries (e.g. BOSL2), added as git submodules
 ```